Hawkman: I cannot tell you! I cannot tell you because it is too horrible! (And also because Sergio hasn't figured out that part yet!)

 - Artistic License Physics: Lampshaded to hell and back in the opening splash of Wonder Woman's chapter:She leaps down from...
 Well, just where is she leaping down from?
 Superheroes are always doing this...
 Coming down out of nowhere...
 It's like when someone goes swinging from building to building.
 What is the rope attached to?
 How does it get from one mooring point to another?
 You'd think someone would spend a little time to figure this stuff out but...
 Oh, sorry, I get carried away sometimes.

 - As You Know: "Superman, who can change the course of mighty rivers...
 Bend steel in his...
 Aw, you all know how this goes.
 Let's just get on with the story."

-- Author Appeal: Wonder Woman does not use the invisible plane since many years ago, but it's there anyway.
+- Author Appeal: Wonder Woman hasn't used the invisible jet for a long while, but it's there anyway.
 Just because Sergio wanted to draw it.

 - Bat Deduction: Batman had absolutely no clues about the identity of this dangerous foe, but he guessed it anyway.
 Because he's "The" Batman.